gilbertdyer2/youtube-channel-downloader-mp3/README.md

 pip install pytube
 ```

-Then, simply open script.py and specify the channel url and output folder variables in the "PARAMETERS" section at the top of the file.
+Then, open script.py and specify the channel url and output folder variables in the "PARAMETERS" section at the top of the file.
 Changing the download limit and max download variables allows you to set a limit on how much the script will download.
+After this, you're good to run the script.

 Do note that some conditions may throw errors, including:
   - 2 or more videos on the channel have the same title (a filename issue, to be fixed in the future)